HexeCalibre/Elijah-Work-Management-Tool/README.md

 - Create a new script file.

 ### 3. **Global Configuration File**
-- Create a file named `config.gs` in the Apps Script project.
-- Add the following global configuration object to define default column indices:
+- The global configuration object has already been set up in the file `config.gs`.
+It defines default column indices used throughout the scripts:

 ```javascript
 // Global Configuration Object